Giving Your Cat IV Subcutaneous Fluids at Home (With Photos)

 - A 1000 ml bag of subcutaneous fluids (usually carrying the label "Lactated Ringer's" or something similar and numbered from 1 to 9)

 - An "administration set"—the flexible line that carries the fluid out of the bag

 - A supply of small needles that you push onto the end of the fluid line.
 The size—18 x 1A, for example—is written on the needle cap

-- A coat hanger with a hook that can be rotated, so you can hang it on top of a door, shower curtain rod, or other high place.
+- A coat hanger with a hook that can be rotated so that you can hang it on top of a door, shower curtain rod, or other high places.